lachlan-ibm/ibmvia_autoconf/docs/index.rst

 - ``ISVA_KUBERNETES_YAML_CONFIG``
                         This variable defines the Kubernetes cluster configuration file required to run ``kubectl`` commands.
-This configuration file should have sufficient permission in your cluster to restart deployments and pods in the namespace that Verify Access is deployed to.
+This configuration file should have sufficient permission in your cluster to restart deployments and pods in the namespace that Verify Identity Access is deployed to.
                         The file path can either be absolute or relative to the ``ISVA_CONFIG_BASE`` variable.

                         .. note:: This is only applicable for Container deployments using Kubernetes orchestration.

 - ``ISVA_DOCKER_COMPOSE_CONFIG``
-                        This variable defines the Docker-Compose deployment configuration file required to run ``docker-compose`` commands for your Verify Access deployment.
+                        This variable defines the Docker-Compose deployment configuration file required to run ``docker-compose`` commands for your Verify Identity Access deployment.
 This file path can either be absolute or relative to the ``ISVA_CONFIG_BASE`` variable.

                         .. note:: This is only applicable for Container deployments using Docker-Compose orchestration.